-Using M-Rays is an innovative alternative to applying conventional radioactive and nuclear measurement technologies.
+The use of M-Rays is an innovative alternative to applying conventional radioactive and nuclear measurement technologies.
 These conventional technologies require emission licenses since they typically use nuclear isotopes or high-voltage (>5kV) X-Ray tubes.
 They are not compatible with humans and the environment and governments therefore implement aggressive regulations or in some cases fase-out policies.

 In the industry there are two common types of radiation based measurement concepts:

 Beta radiation is emitted by a nuclear source, a radioactive isotope.
-The use of such a source requires specific licences and is subject to taxation.
+The use of such a source requires specific licenses and is subject to taxation.
 There is also significant legislation to comply with when using radioactive sources – focusing on the safety of the users and their surrounding.

 Hammer-IMS has been around for quite some years and has built up a customer base in various industries.
-Currently, turnkey Hammer-IMS systems are operating at international nonwoven producers, textile coaters, manufacturers of plastic sheets and films, paper machine cloth companies, and a range of other materials.
+Currently, the sustainable, turnkey Hammer-IMS systems are operating at international nonwoven producers, textile coaters, manufacturers of plastic sheets and films, paper machine cloth companies, and a range of other materials.